The Top 10 Travel-Friendly Careers That Support Your Wanderlust

 1. Writer or Author

-In most cases, writing doesn’t require being in any specific location as long as you have writing software and a creative mind.
-Writing is one of the most popular careers for digital nomads (people who travel often and work online remotely).
-There are many different types of writers, too.
-You can be a novelist, journalist, blogger, copywriter, or children’s book author.
-You can even hire a remote editor for a children’s book or novel if you want to be fully nomadic.
-Freelance writers can often work wherever they’d like.
+Writing rarely requires a specific location.
+All you need is your software, a reliable portable laptop stand for working from cafes and co-working spaces, and a creative mind.
+That flexibility makes writing one of the most popular careers for digital nomads.
+The options are broad, too.
+You can work as a novelist, journalist, blogger, copywriter, or children’s book author.
+You can even hire a remote editor for a children’s book or novel if you want to stay fully nomadic.
+Freelance writers, in particular, can set up shop wherever they please.

 2. Illustrator

-Similar to writers, illustrators can draw in any location for any client.
-Many illustrators even work with authors to illustrate their novels or children’s books.
-Most illustrators work as self-employed freelancers with a wide variety of clients in many locations.
-Unless a television or video game studio employs you, illustrating jobs are very travel-friendly, even for digital nomads.
+Like writers, illustrators can work from any location for clients around the globe.
+Many collaborate with authors to illustrate novels or children’s books.
+Most illustrators are self-employed freelancers serving a wide variety of clients across different regions.
+Unless you’re on staff at a television or video game studio, illustration work is extremely travel-friendly, even for digital nomads.

 3. Tattoo Artist